Updated in December 2019 to remain up to date and accurate.

 Your freelance writing website is going to be your home base.
 You want to use it as a way for potential clients to find out a little bit more about you, check out your writing samples, and hire you.

 A lot of people who are trying to get started in freelance writing get stuck at this step.
-They make the website way more complicated than it needs to be and that derails them from going anywhere.
+They make the website way more complicated than it needs to be, and that derails them from going anywhere.

 Don’t let this happen to you.

-It’s ok for your site to be basic at first, in fact, it’s better.
+It’s ok for your site to be basic at first; in fact, it’s better.
 It’s also ok to use a blog as a way to create some samples if you’re starting from scratch.
 Anything you put on your website today can be fixed tomorrow.

 I schedule time in my calendar to update my website every quarter.
-Sometimes, I’ll add a few sentences, and sometimes I’ll re-write the entire time.
+Sometimes, I’ll add a few sentences, and occasionally I’ll re-write the entire time.
 As I’ve gotten better clients and more focused on my niche, I make updates.

 Action step: Start building your freelance writing website.

-If you don’t have the funds to get a website up right now or you know you’re going to get lost and frustrated a simple quick fix is to setup an online portfolio.
+If you don’t have the funds to get a website up right now or you know you’re going to get lost and frustrated, a simple, quick fix is to set up an online portfolio.

 The following sites let you put up free portfolios (some of them will limit the number of pieces you can put up for free):